Penn State Nittany Lions wrestling: Cael Sanderson Era

 The 2019-2020 NCAA Tournament was cancelled due to the COVID-19 pandemic, preventing seniors Joseph and Hall from competing for a final title.
 The season was largely a down year for the Nittany Lions.
 Penn State's fourth-place finish in the Big Ten Tournament was its lowest since 2015, and their 60-match dual meet win streak ended with a loss to Arizona State.
 The Nittany Lions lost their first title since 2015 in the COVID-shortened 2020–2021 season, but demonstrated strong individual success with four first-time title winners: senior Nick Lee, junior Roman Bravo-Young, sophomore Aaron Brooks, and redshirt freshman Carter Starocci.
 Each wrestler on the roster in 2020-2021 was granted an extra year of eligibility due to the shortened season.

 Penn State returned to the top of the podium in 2021–2022, winning their tenth NCAA title and once again tying the record for individual national titles with five.
 Each of the four 2021 winners repeated as champions, and Cornell transfer Max Dean won his first and only NCAA title at 197 pounds.
 2022-23 saw an eleventh national title, with Brooks and Starocci winning their third individual NCAA titles.

 Penn State put together a historic performance in the 2023–2024 season, putting up an NCAA Tournament record 172.5 points and defeating the second place team, Cornell, by 100 points en route to a twelfth NCAA team title.
 Starocci and Brooks became the sixth and seventh wrestlers in NCAA history, and the first Penn State wrestlers, to win four individual NCAA titles, Brooks was awarded the Hodge trophy for his undefeated season.
 Sophomore Levi Haines and redshirt senior Greg Kerkvliet also won their first individual titles.
 In 2025, Starocci became the first five-time NCAA Champion.

+In 2026, Penn State captured its 13th NCAA Men's Wrestling Championship of the Cael Sanderson era, after a technical fall by Marcus Blaze in the Consolation Semifinals.
+This was their 13th championship in the last 15 years, dating back to the 2010-2011 season.